Job arrays

 Slurm Array Environment Variables

-Other variables are:
+Other useful variables are:

 SLURM_ARRAY_TASK_COUNT

-- Job array’s maximum ID (index) number
+: Job array’s maximum ID (index) number.SLURM_ARRAY_TASK_MIN

-- Job array’s minimum ID (index) number
+: Job array’s minimum ID (index) number.SLURM_ARRAY_TASK_STEP

-- Job array’s index step size
+: Job array’s index step size.SLURM_ARRAY_JOB_ID

-- Job array’s master job ID number
+: Job array’s master job ID number.

 Example job array

 The most simple example for using a job array is running a loop in parallel.
-A simple example is this:

 #!/bin/bash